Project-OSRM/osrm-backend/docs/http.md

   | `turn` or `end of road`| Indicates the number of intersections passed until the turn.
 Example instruction: `at the fourth intersection, turn left` |

-New maneuver `type` and `modifier` and new properties (potentially depending on `type`) may be introduced in the future without an API version change.
+New properties (potentially depending on `type`) may be introduced in the future without an API version change.

 ### Waypoint